andrew/ultimate-awesome/README.md

 - [Awesome-Talking-Face](https://github.com/JosephPai/Awesome-Talking-Face) - 📖 A curated list of resources dedicated to talking face.
 - [awesome-digital-nomads](https://github.com/cbovis/awesome-digital-nomads) - 🏝 A curated list of awesome resources for Digital Nomads.
 - [Awesome-Graph-LLM](https://github.com/XiaoxinHe/Awesome-Graph-LLM) - A collection of AWESOME things about Graph-Related LLMs.
+- [awesome-jellyfin](https://github.com/awesome-jellyfin/awesome-jellyfin) - A collection of awesome Jellyfin Plugins, Themes.
+Guides and Companion Software (Not affiliated with Jellyfin).
 - [awesome-gcn](https://github.com/Jiakui/awesome-gcn) - Resources for graph convolutional networks  （图卷积神经网络相关资源）.
 - [Awesome-Azure-Pentest](https://github.com/Kyuu-Ji/Awesome-Azure-Pentest) - A collection of resources, tools and more for penetration testing and securing Microsofts cloud platform Azure.
 - [Awesome-PlayStation-Vita](https://github.com/MuxaJlbl4/Awesome-PlayStation-Vita) - List of awesome stuff for PlayStation Vita.